Keep taking landscape photographs

 March 16, 2018

+They say practice makes perfect, and that is very true when I remind myself to keep taking landscape photographs!
 Not long after upgrading to my current camera, the Canon 5DmkIV, I knew that I had to visit some spectacular locations to start updating my fine art landscape photography portfolio.
-This is a fantastic camera for landscape photographs with its 30 megapixel full frame sensor.
+This is a fantastic camera for landscape photography with its 30-megapixel full-frame sensor, excellent weather protection and amazing selection of lenses.

 In May 2017 I took my next opportunity to keep taking photographs… and that was to visit Central Australia, as part of a guided tour group with the famous Ken Duncan!
 This was my first time back in the Northern Territory for many years so I was anticipating some exciting times!